Counseling Frequently Asked Questions

-Associate in Arts degrees are awarded only after spring graduation, but the graduation date is posted on the student's transcript after the graduation period in which the Associate in Arts degree is earned.
+Associate degrees are awarded only after spring graduation, but the graduation date is posted on the student's transcript after the graduation period in which the Associate degree is earned.

 Certificate of Achievement application may be made during the semester of completion.
-Filing deadlines are the same as for graduation, above.
+Filing deadlines are the same as for graduation.

-Please visit the Admissions and Records transcript request link at: http://www.goldenwestcollege.edu/admissions/transcripts.html
+Please visit the Admissions and Records transcript request link at www.goldenwestcollege.edu/admissions/transcripts.html